LNga/CocoBond-dApp/README.md

 # CocoBond--Ethereum
-A dapp that allows for anyone to register for a contingent convertible bond
+A dapp that allows anyone to register for a contingent convertible bond